-No. Review Agency Recommendation 1 CAL FIRE Under Map Point #19, THP page 45, please state the culvert size 2 CAL FIRE For LTO reference, please include into the maps within Section II of the THP, a map showing an enlarged area of the exception and in-lieu skid trails proposed for use 3 CAL FIRE Under Item 38, THP page 102, regarding noise and instruction to the LTO, please also include avoidance of hauling and operations during weekends and holidays as stated on THP page 300.
-4 CAL FIRE As discussed during the PHI, please revise THP Item 38 Section II, to state that the CAL FIRE Inspector shall be notified within approximately 10days of the harvest mark within the Gualala STA and within the STA along the property line associated with the Sea Ranch
+No. Review Agency Recommendation 1 CAL FIRE Under Map Point #19, THP page 45, please state the culvert size 2 CAL FIRE For LTO reference, please include in the maps within Section II of the THP, a map showing an enlarged area of the exception and in-lieu skid trails proposed for use 3 CAL FIRE Under Item 38, THP page 102, regarding noise and instruction to the LTO, please also include avoidance of hauling and operations during weekends and holidays as stated on THP page 300.
+4 CAL FIRE As discussed during the PHI, please revise THP Item 38 Section II, to state that the CAL FIRE Inspector shall be notified of the harvest mark within 10 days of the marking within the Gualala STA and within the STA along the property line associated with the Sea Ranch 5 CDFW The botanical survey maps in THP Section V depict numbers of coast lily (Lilium maritimum) individuals at each location; however, it is unclear how many individuals will potentially be disturbed by the proposed operations.
+Prior to plan approval, please revise the THP's botanical report to include the total number of coast lily individuals, per occurrence, that are proposed for disturbance versus protected (a close estimate will suffice).
+Include what percentage these disturbed individuals represent within the occurrence.
+See attached report for discussion.